JohnMartin95/sql_db_mapper/README.md

 * remove dependencies from generated code
 * allow for proper user configured rustfmt usage
 * Fix how pg_catalouge is populated so optional dependencies are used or not used correctly
+* update README with how to use as a build script

 ## License